 Add in any remaining podcast episodes, by going to Podcast → Add New again and repeating the steps above.

 Once you've added all your episodes, it's time to display them nicely on your website.
-Next, we'll cover how to enhance your self-hosted WordPress podcast hosting, by creating a sortable podcast archive which can display your latest episodes in a convenient format.
+Next, we'll cover how to enhance your self hosted WordPress podcast hosting, by creating a sortable podcast archive that can display your latest episodes in a convenient format.